Glasgow-College-UESTC/ip-lectures/2024/lecture 10 - Strings and Structures (Hainan).md

 # String Tokenisation 🇬🇧💂‍♂️🏏 (I cringe and want to change the slide title to String Tokenization 🇺🇸🗽⚾)

-- Split a single string to multile components (tokens)
+- Split a single string into multile components (tokens)
 - For example, how to split an IP address `192.168.1.1` into its four octet components?
-- `strtok()` function splits a string based on specified a *delimiter*, i.e., characters that denote a break between tokens
+- The `strtok()` function splits a string based on specified *delimiters*, i.e., a set of characters that denote a break between tokens
 - The "string tokenize" function in `string.h` has the following function signature:

 ```C